NoNameSpecified/huepfburg-discord-website/README.md

 # huepfburg
 A small website by kendrik about the german community server hüpfburg

-The website is hosted by 000webhost and reachable on http://huepfburg-discord.tk
+The website is hosted by 000webhost and reachable on http://huepfburg-discord.tk // edit: not anymore reachable by that URL

 code is in src/